Gabriel (footballer, born 1981)

-Gabriel Rodrigues dos Santos (born 5 June 1981), commonly known as just Gabriel, is a Brazilian retired footballer, who played mostly as a wing-back down the right hand side of the pitch.
+Gabriel Rodrigues dos Santos (born 5 June 1981), commonly known as just Gabriel, is a Brazilian former footballer, who played mostly as a wing-back down the right hand side of the pitch.
 He earned his only full cap for the Brazil national team in a friendly win against Guatemala on 27 April 2005.

 Career

 He has spent most of his career in his native Brazil, having started in São Paulo and reaching his peak while playing for Fluminense in 2005 and 2007.
 He had a short spell playing for Málaga at Spanish La Liga in 2006, but was unable to prevent the club's relegation and returned to play for Cruzeiro.

 After being released by Cruzeiro on 22 May 2007, Gabriel signed for one of his former clubs, Fluminense, on 25 August 2007.
 He played an important role in the team's Copa Libertadores performance, ending up as runners up.

 On 17 July 2008, he agreed terms with Panathinaikos at a cost of €1.2 million.
 He was brought in as the new attacking minded right full back but it seems that he needed more work in his defensive game for the European standards.
 For that reason, Panathinaikos manager Henk ten Cate used Gabriel mainly as a right midfielder or winger in 4–2–3–1 and 4–3–2–1 formations.

 In August 2010, Gabriel moved to Brazilian side Grêmio on loan.
 The move was made permanent in July 2011.

 Gabriel transferred to Internacional in January 2013.

 On 23 July 2015, Gabriel signed with Fort Lauderdale Strikers of the North American Soccer League.

 On 7 May Gabriel made his debut for Miami Dade alongside former Brazil Captain Emerson Ferreira da Rosa, scoring 1 goal in a 3x1 victory against Jupiter United.
 On 2 July, he won the 2017 Regular Season Championship undefeated in his first year with the club.